Restream/reindexer/readme.md

 To build Reindexer, g++ 8+, clang 7+ or [mingw64](https://sourceforge.net/projects/mingw-w64/) is required.

-In those modes reindexer's Go-binding depends on reindexer's static libraries (core, server and resource).
+In those modes Reindexer's Go-binding depends on reindexer's static libraries (core, server and resource).

 #### Get Reindexer using go.mod